hoytech/quadrable/README.md

 ![](docs/proof5.svg)

 By the way, consider the degenerate case of creating a proof for all of the leaves in a tree.
 In this case, no witnesses need to be sent at all, since the verifier will be constructing the entire tree anyways.
-Also, nothing additional needs to be sent to prove that a record does not exist, since the verifier has the entire set.
+Also, nothing additional needs to be sent to prove that a record does not exist, since the verifier has the entire set and can just check to see that it is not present.